What can you expect when you arrive?

 - We aim to be open and honest about all aspects of the consultation including diagnosis, treatment and the cost thereof so please do not hesitate to ask should you require any additional information

-- The fees of this practice are rendered in accordance with the fees set by the ENT Society of South Africa following extensive research and independent cost analysis by the South African Private Practice Forum
+- The fees of this practice are based in accordance with the fees suggested by the ENT Society of South Africa following extensive research and independent cost analysis by the South African Private Practice Forum

 - Each medical aid has their own ‘scheme rate’ based on the previously used NHRPL or National Health Reference Price List.
 In July 2010, Acting Jude Ebersohn of the North Gauteng High Court judged the RPL to be ‘unreasonably low’ with health care practitioners not able to cover their costs at this rate and therefore declared invalid.